JuliaPlots/PlotDocs.jl/docs/src/series_types/histogram.md

 plot(p1, p2, p3, layout=(1, 3), legend=false)
 ```

+Note that the Y axis of the histogram scatter plot will not start from 0 by default.

 ## 2D Histograms

 Two-dimensional histograms are accessed through the function `histogram2d` and its mutating variant `histogram2d!`.